-In the present study we have examined whether a migration-induced mismatch between the intensity of skin pigmentation and ambient UV-R holds explanatory power vis-à-vis present-day global health differences.
+We have examined whether a migration-induced imbalance between the intensity of skin pigmentation and ambient UV-R holds explanatory power vis-à-vis present-day global health differences.
 We find the answer to be in the affirmative.
 Consequently, our results suggest that low UV-R regions that have received substantial immigration from high UV-R regions experience lower life expectancy than would have been the case in the absence of the said migration flows.